Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 In Detail

-Portugal has taken another step forward in the country’s digital transformation.
-The Council of Ministers approved the 2026–2027 Action Plan of the Portugal Digital Strategy (PDS), with the ambition of positioning Portugal among the most advanced European countries in innovation and digital transformation by 2030.
+Portugal has taken another step forward in its digital transformation.
+The Council of Ministers has approved the Portugal Digital Strategy (PDS) Action Plan for 2026–2027, with the aim of establishing Portugal as one of the most innovative and digitally advanced European countries by 2030.

-The Action Plan sets out a series of concrete measures to accelerate the modernisation of the State, strengthen business competitiveness and ensure that all citizens can benefit from the digital transition in an inclusive, sustainable and ethical way.
+The Action Plan outlines a series of concrete measures to accelerate the modernisation of the state, strengthen business competitiveness, and ensure that all citizens can benefit from the digital transition in an inclusive, sustainable, and ethical manner.

-Within the framework of this strategy, three complementary instruments were also presented: the Action Plan of the Portugal Digital Strategy, the National Artificial Intelligence Agenda, and the Digital Skills Pact.
+Three complementary instruments were also presented within the framework of this strategy: the Portugal Digital Strategy Action Plan, the National Artificial Intelligence Agenda and the Digital Skills Pact.

 What is the Portugal Digital Strategy

-The Portugal Digital Strategy is a priority of the XXV Constitutional Government Programme and defines Portugal’s vision for the digital decade.
-The objective is clear: to place Portugal in the top 10 European countries for digital transformation by 2030, through public policies capable of responding to rapid technological change and to the needs of citizens, businesses and institutions.
+A priority of the XXV Constitutional Government Programme, the Portugal Digital Strategy defines Portugal’s vision for the digital decade.
+The objective is clear: to ensure that Portugal is among the top 10 European countries for digital transformation by 2030.
+This will be achieved through public policies that can respond to rapid technological change and the needs of citizens, businesses, and institutions.

 The strategy is based on seven guiding principles: